 Containment and the Truman Policy

-The Vietnam War, which began shortly after the armistice, was another significant instance of the Truman Doctrine in Asia.
-The communist government of North Vietnam (backed by the Soviet Union) battled the South Vietnam government (backed by the US).
-While the US won several major military victories, due to lack of American popular support, the US pulled out of Vietnam though hostilities between the North and South had not ceased.
+While the US won several major military victories, due to lack of American popular support, America pulled out of Vietnam in 1973 though hostilities between the North and South continued.
 The US failed its objective of preventing a communist takeover, as Vietnam ultimately unified under communist rule in 1975.

 The Korean and Vietnam Wars are often referred to as proxy wars because the US and the Soviet Union did not directly fight each other.
 Each backed opposing forces in conflicts in Korea and Vietnam.

 America’s involvement in Latin America mostly centered around Fidel Castro’s communist government of Cuba.
 In April 1961, the Central Intelligence Agency (CIA) attempted to overthrow Fidel Castro in the Bay of Pigs invasion to reinforce the American commitment to fighting communism.

 The invasion failed and fanned the flames of American-Cuban-Soviet tensions, which culminated in the Cuban Missile Crisis in 1962.